CuberBoy96/siem-internship-phase-1/use-case-2-suspicious-logon-time/detection-logic/README.md

 ## Result

-This query successfully detected an after-hours logon using the Administrator account, returning 1 result.
+This query successfully detected an after-hours logon using the Administrator(abhay)account, returning 1 result.
 The time was artificially simulated by subtracting 13 hours from `_time` to test detection without needing to perform an actual midnight login.

 ## Screenshots